sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

 2. | Example PDF | [Download link](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/pdfs/TB_D.pdf) |
    | ----------- | ------------------------------------------------------------ |

-3. Replace the preceding code with the following code:
+3. Replace the preceding code with the following code, then run it according to the steps in the previous option:

 ```typescript
 const blob = await fs.readFile("./contract.pdf");